dchest/tweetnacl-js/README.md

 It is important to note that TweetNaCl.js is a low-level library that doesn't provide complete security protocols.
-When designing protocols, you should carefully consider the properties of underlying primitives.
+When designing protocols, you should carefully consider various properties of underlying primitives.

 ### No secret key commitment